hmcts/nfdiv-frontend/README.md

 The application exposes a health endpoint [https://localhost:3001/health](https://localhost:3001/health), created with the use of [Nodejs Healthcheck](https://github.com/hmcts/nodejs-healthcheck) library.
 This endpoint is defined in [health.ts](src/main/routes/health.ts) file.
 Make sure you adjust it correctly in your application.
 In particular, remember to replace the sample check with checks specific to your frontend app, e.g. the ones verifying the state of each service it depends on.

+### Fortify check new code
+To scan latest code on local
+fortify-client.properties will read variables set in env FORTIFY_CLIENT_PASSWORD and FORTIFY_CLIENT_USERNAME these need to be your valid token and login, exporting them in your ~/.zshrc file is handy

+and then run gradle fortifyScan
 ## Migrating backend field changes

 Once you have created a NFDIV-Case-API Pull Request with the case definition changes, update `CCD_URL` in [values.yaml](charts/nfdiv-frontend/values.yaml) and `services.case.url` in [default.yaml](config/default.yaml) so that the CCD Data Store is pointing at the Preview version deployed as part of your No Fault Divorce Case API pull request.